 Introduction to IRC

 IRC is a great way to get in touch with open source developers around the world.
-The FreeNode network in particular is host to channels (chat rooms) for almost any open source framework you are likely to encounter as a Python developer.
+The FreeNode network hosts chat rooms, formally called channels, for almost any open source project or framework which you are likely to encounter as a Python developer.

-- For “Nickname”, pick an available username (legal characters are anything
+- For an IRC “Nickname”, pick an available username (legal characters are

 Register your Nickname